If you are new to kettlebell training or need a quick and effective way to train with kettlebells, the Rapid Kettlebell Workout is for you.

 It is from Forest Vance.

-Forest has been on EFI before and today he has a great workout you can try yourself or with your clients.
+Forest has been on EFI before, and today he has a great workout you can try yourself or with your clients.

 ~ Rick Kaselj

-Today, I have an example Kettlebell Boot Camp workout for you to try with your campers or at home with your own workouts.
+Today, I have an example Kettlebell Boot Camp workout for you to try with your campers or at home with your workouts.

-1X – Walking See-Saw Press
+Rapid Kettlebell Workout 1X – Walking See-Saw Press

-First set is the Walking See-Saw Press.
+The first set is the Walking See-Saw Press.

 You’re going to need two kettlebells.
 We are going to go up to a rack position.